caktus/framework-playground/README.rst

     # Invalid word request/response
     /check?q=154o98asdfan ==> {'valid': false}

-If missing the service should return a 400 response.
+If the ``q`` parameter is missing the service should return a 400 response.